-- Check park, road and weather conditions before you leave. - Check for fire restrictions, Total Fire Bans, fire alerts and warnings at emergency.wa.gov.au. - Tell a responsible person where you are going, what you are doing and when you expect to return.
+- · Check park, road and weather conditions before you leave. - Check for fire restrictions, Total Fire Bans, fire alerts and warnings at dpaw.wa.gov.au or dfes.wa.gov.au. - Tell a responsible person where you are going, what you are doing and when you expect to return.
 Discuss with them what they should do if you are overdue.
 Consider an online service such as trailnote.com.